folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "Street niggas and the corporate guys, the rappers that report the lies" > Corporate guys

-* "Corporate guys" likely refers to the entertainment industry's corporate employees who are paid to find ways of making money from music, films and other forms of entertainment.
-In many cases, their approach to making money is not in the best interest of the artist who makes the work, the audience who consumes the work, or the society in which the work is distibuted.
+* "Corporate guys" likely refers to the entertainment industry's corporate employees who are paid to find ways of making money from music, films, and other forms of entertainment.
+In many cases, their approach to making money is not in the best interest of the artist who makes the work, the audience who consumes the work, or the society in which the work is distributed.

-* In the case that "corporate guys" are trying to make money from the stories of "street niggas", the resulting work may actually lead the audience to immitate behavior that leads some individuals to kill other individuals.
+* In the case that "corporate guys" are trying to make money from the stories of "street niggas," the resulting work may actually lead the audience to imitate behavior that leads some individuals to kill other individuals.

 * Within both *DAMN.* and *Mr. Morale & the Big Steppers*, Kendrick has pointed out that corporate employees often hide their tendency to be killers and murderers while teaching their own deceptive philosophies to the youth.